ZhiquanW/TOEFL-GRE-Notebook/TPO-Note-Writting.md

 > > ​	Initially ,one contrubuting factor is that the improvement of access to internet encourage citizens to use mobile payment.To be more specific,people can pay with paypal or apple pay,a kinds of electronic payment,instead of traditional cash or credit card.A persuasive case is closely related to Java island ,a developing country which is popularizing mobile payment.After speeding up the connection time to the internet ,people in this country  start to experience the convenience of e-payment and the proportion of mobile payment increase at a exponential rate.If the government didn't improve the network condition,the situtation changed drastically and citizens would feel tough to access to the internet ,not leading the increase of trade efficiency.This case demonstrates that a faster network speed can lead a reform of people's daily life in payment.
 >
 > hw3-1 : TPO 21
+>
+> > Q:Do you agree or disagree with the following statement?
+For success in a future job, the ability to relate well to people is more important than studying hard in school.
+Use specific reasons and examples to support your answer.